 Other repair or maintenance activities not included in the methodology are:

-(a) Unexpected repairs (i.e., accident): Looking at the challenge of estimating the consequences of road accidents and premature fails (for components expected to last for service life), the Resolution does not address such cases.
+(a) Vehicle accidents is not considered as a part of maintenance activities within the scope of this Resolution but may be included via future amendment if sufficient data is available.

 (b) Cleaning operations: Effect of car wash may not be a significant factor in the calculation as it is a very small fraction of the overall carbon footprint of a car.
 Hence, the Resolution does not address cleaning operations.